huels-originals/geobatchpy/README.md

 # Python client for the Geoapify API data services

-This client is in an early stage.
-We just started and we will contribute several new features, many more geoapify endpoints, and else in the near future.
+This client is in active development.
+We just started, with a few specific use cases in mind.
+This explains why some Geoapify endpoints are covered already, others are not.
+But we actively work on getting all covered soon.

 ## How to install